Giacomo Bisiach: Biography

 In the Bisiach workshop luthiers such as Ornati and Sgarabotto were trained, as well as the brothers Riccardo and Romeo Antoniazzi.
 The students of the workshop specialised above all in the initial construction of the instrument, while Leandro Bisiach Senior took care of the finishing touches such as the thicknesses, the varnishing, the sonority: in practice the final overall arrangement of the instrument.

 Giacomo Bisiach was, out of the five sons, the one who dedicated himself most specifically to the varnishing and finishing of the instruments.

 The violins made in the Bisiach workshop almost all ended up making it to America or Japan, under the careful supervision of the master craftsmen of the Milan Fine Arts Department who certified their authenticity and value.

 Their friendship with the art critic and director of the Pinacoteca di Brera, Fernanda Wittigens, was historic.

 Giacomo Bisiach's expertise in the development of the instrument was such that the musicologist, artist and engraver Benvenuto Disertori, professor of Renaissance musical palaeography in Cremona and Parma, defined him as the "psychiatrist of the violin, because he knows how to put its soul in order".

-The renowned qualities of Giacomo were appreciated by concert performers such as Pablo Casals, Yehudi Menuhin, Massimo Amfiteatrof, and Nathan Milstein, names of just a few of the most famous, who constantly called upon his services to have the most top-performing instruments.
+The qualities of Giacomo were appreciated by concert performers such as Pablo Casals, Yehudi Menuhin, Massimo Amfiteatrof, and Nathan Milstein, who constantly called upon his services to have the most top-performing instruments.

 Giacomo and Leandro Jr, who had always collaborated in an effective partnership, had their atelier in Corso Magenta, 27.
 When the city of Milan was bombed in 1943, they almost entirely lost the fabulous collection of instruments and antique objects that their father had acquired over time.
 After the war they were able to rebuild an enviable collection.
 When the two brothers dissolved their partnership in 1970, they set up a lutherie workshop at the Museum of Science and Technology in Milan, which still tells of Lombardy's excellence in this art.

 In his residence in Venegono Superiore, Giacomo continued his profession for another 25 years, maintaining frequent contacts with Italian and foreign violinmakers and continually receiving young students who wanted to undertake the art of violinmaking.

 He died on 8 May 1995, while listening to Beethoven's concerto in D major for violin and orchestra, as he had wished.